Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Revenue by Segment

-The pie chart displays UnitedHealth Group’s revenue distribution by segment for the fiscal year 2024, highlighting the relative contribution of each business unit.
+This pie chart illustrates UnitedHealth Group’s revenue distribution by segment for the full fiscal year 2025, highlighting the relative size of its core business units.

 Key Products & Brands